 Typically for the Balding stable, Lord Mayor improved with racecourse experience—twelfth on debut, ninth second time out, third most recently.

-Stride biomechanics from each run point to middle-distance effectiveness.
-The consistency across three races—all predicting 10+ furlongs optimal—confirms a stamina profile being tested at the wrong distance.
+Stride biomechanics from all three runs predict 10+ furlongs optimal.
+That consistency confirms a stamina profile being tested at the wrong distance.

 The stable takes time with their horses.
 Lord Mayor has already followed the pattern—steady improvement with racing experience.